by Michael R Dougherty

 That year, Michael Landon, the actor who played Little Joe on the Bonanza television series, was the Rondy Parade Grand Marshall.
 As you will see in the footage that follows, I was able to get a good shot of Landon as he rode his horse in the parade.

-It was a very cold day, and you can tell by how you can see everyone's breath.
-The cold must have been a bit of a shock to Michael Landon who lived in Southern California.
+It was a freezing cold day, and you can tell by how you can see everyone's breath.
+The cold must have been a bit of a shock to Michael Landon, who lived in Southern California.

 As you watch the footage, if you lived in Anchorage in 1965, and you, your family or friends were on 4th Avenue enjoying the Rondy, be sure to look at the footage to see if you can spot yourself, family members or someone you know.
 It's also fun to see the old cars and the shops from 1965.

-While shooting the film I felt a little funny with my tiny camera and tripod as I set up next to professional cinematographers with their pro equipment.
+While shooting the film, I felt a little funny with my tiny camera and tripod as I set up next to professional cinematographers with their pro equipment.
 Oh well, you have to start somewhere.
-I also learned how to shoot movie film in very cold weather.
+I also learned how to shoot movie film in cold weather.

-Anchorage's Fun Rendezvous is a colorful event featuring amazing and unique sites.
-People everywhere are having fun and enjoying something completely different after a long, cold Alaskan winter.
+Anchorage's Fun Rendezvous is a colorful event featuring wonderful and unique sites.
+People everywhere are having fun and enjoying something entirely different after a long, cold Alaskan winter.
 I was in the East High band and marched in several Rondy Parades.
 In fact, I wrote a story about it titled Marching in the Fur Rondy Parade which you can read right here.

 In the film footage included in this story, you'll see the Blanket Toss, parade, Michael Landon, and the sled dog races.